 23. Writings/Speeches from Pro-Life Politicians Discussing Human Dignity Issues

-25. Catholics in Political Life & Voters who go Against the Authentic Teaching of the Catholic Church
+25. Politicians & Voters who go Against the Authentic Teaching of the Catholic Church

 26. American Patriotic Resources